k9mail/k9mail.app/community.md

 There are a couple of ways to interact with the community.

-## All-purpose mailinglist and forum
+## Mailing Lists

-If you have any questions related to K-9 Mail the [mailing list](https://groups.google.com/forum/#!forum/k-9-mail) is the right place to ask.
+If you have any questions related to K-9 Mail the [general purpose mailing list](https://groups.google.com/forum/#!forum/k-9-mail) is the right place to ask.

+For development talk, the [developer mailing list](https://groups.google.com/forum/#!forum/k-9-dev) is a low-traffic list covering broad development issues.

 ## Google+

 For the latest news about the project [follow us on Google+](https://plus.google.com/114221735215588688400).

 ## IRC